shazow/shazow.net/content/posts/open-social-2025/index.md

 [^4]: One of my favourite parts about Bluesky's architecture design is that it's very layered with conceptually optional optimizations.
 At the very bottom sits the Personal Data Server which is itself enough to bootstrap a basic social network from other such people.
 Above it are the relays, which aggregate many PDS into a composite firehose.
 Above the relays is the AppView, which creates the timelines that are served to the app's end users.
 Right now the PDS implementation is coupled with the signing key, but conceptually they could be separate.

+[^5]: If the PLC Directory disappears today, this would be quite catastrophic if a replica of the ledger's logs is not available.
+This is the authoritative source for who is allowed to update what, and without it the cryptographic permission system is broken.
+Another great usecase for an onchain smart contract, which would also help with update censorship and limiting access to the latest verifiable state.

+[^6]: Censorship-resistance here means that I can't be stopped from submitting an update to my settings, and no one can be prevented from accessing the latest verified state of my settings.